 The Law Revision Commission believes that additur should be available as a corrective for inadequate verdicts whenever its use does not infringe the plaintiff's right to a jury determination of his damages.
-California trial judges do not appear, however, to be using additur as an alternative to a new trial, apparently because of the doubts concerning its constitutionality that were raised in the Dorsey case.
-But a careful analysis of the Dorsey case indicates that it neither holds nor requires a holding that additur would be unconstitutional in a case where the jury verdict on the issue of damages is supported by substantial evidence and, accordingly, a denial of a motion for a new trial on the ground of inadequate damages would not be improper.
-In such a case, the court may grant or deny a new trial in its discretion, and either action will be sustained as proper.
-And because a new jury trial may be entirely denied, it is no deprivation of the right to a Jury trial to condition the denial of a new trial in such a case upon additur.
+A careful analysis of the Dorsey case indicates that it neither holds nor requires a holding that additur would be unconstitutional in a case where the jury verdict on the issue of damages is supported by substantial evidence and, accordingly, a denial of a motion for a new trial on the ground of inadequate damages would not be improper.
+In such a case, the court may grant or deny a new trial in its discretion, and either action will be sustained as proper; because a new jury trial may be entirely denied, it is no deprivation of the right to a jury trial to condition the denial of a new trial in such a case upon additur.